 - Use correction tape.
 This is one of the easiest and most straightforward ways to correct mistakes.
 All you need is a swipe from some good old correction tape and you’re good to go!

 - Use a white pen as a white-out or correction pen.
 White gel pens have a ton of uses!
-Aside from allowing you to write on dark surfaces, you can also use a white pen to “erase” small mistakes like typos and other intricate details.
+Aside from allowing you to write on dark surfaces, you can also use a white pen to “erase” or hide small mistakes like typos and other intricate details.
 Once dry, you can write over it like nothing ever happened.

 - Get creative with washi or stickers.
 If you’re not keen on drawing or doodling, patch your errors up with your favorite washi tape or stickers.
 You can also cut out and use plain white sticker paper to cover your mistakes.